nablarch/nablarch-document/en/application_framework/application_framework/blank_project/MavenModuleStructures/index.rst

 Project structure
 -----------------------------

-(Descriptions of directories and files only for the elements that do not exist in Web and batch)
+(Descriptions of directories and files only for the elements that do not exist in web and batch)

 .. code-block:: text